Getting Started

 The specific activities for each week can be found on the microsite.
 These include:

-• Preparation: readings, pre-recorded lectures, quizzes/feedback.
+• Preparation: readings, pre-recorded lectures, identifying areas for feedback.

-• In-Person: discussing readings and lectures; responding to assessment requirements; discussing issues arising from the previous week’s practical, and some ‘live coding’.
+• In-Person: discussing readings and lectures; discussing issues arising from the previous week’s practical, responding to assessment requirements, and some ‘live coding’.

 • Practicals: working through a weekly ‘programming notebook’ with support from your PGTAs.